hsurya08/Personalized-Hotel-Recommender-using-Sentiment-Analysis/README.md

   <li>Analyze it with different classification algorithms.</li>
 </ul>

 <div align ="justify"> We employ Supervised Learning algorithms: Multi-class Logistic Regression and Naive Bayes, to classify our data into classes of positive, negative, and neutral.
 The data is divided in the ratio of 80-20 for training and testing.
-The algorithms are evaluated based on different metrics and this further helps choose between the two.
+The algorithms are evaluated based on different metrics as given below.
+This further helps to compare between the two.

 # Evaluation Metric
 <ul>
   <li>F Measure </li>
   <li>Recall </li>
   <li>Precision</li>
+  <li>Accuracy</li>
+  <li>Support</li>
   <li>Silhouette</li>
   <li>Beta-CV</li>
   <li>METEOR</li>